MickFrog/keyInfo/README.md

 It also helps to put my javascript personal programming skills to this test.

-This simple website display the keyCodes of the keys you press on your keyboard together with the actual keys pressed.
+This simple website displays the keyCodes of the keys you press on your keyboard together with the actual keys pressed.

 MickFrog